-- 16. Use SSH to access the Management Node.
+- 8. If you have not already done so, you must install ORAS and obtain your Harbor credentials, which you will need for step 10. - 9.
+If needed, use SSH to access the Management Node again.
 Open a shell session on the server.
-Log in with the System Password you defined in the ISO menu. - 17.
-Log in to the Harbor repository:
+Log in with the system password you defined in the ISO menu. - 10.
+Log in to Harbor repository:

-- Enter the username you used to log in to the browser-based session on of Harbor. (step 14) - Enter the password (CLI Secret) that you saved from the browser-based session on of Harbor. (step 14) - 18.
+- Enter the username you used to log in to the browser-based session of Harbor. - Enter the password (CLI Secret) that you saved from the browser-based session of Harbor. - 11.
 Download the deployment files: